sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | etcd-client-urls      |      |
 ------------------------|------
 description             | List of client URLs to use when a sensu-backend is not operating as an etcd member.
-To configure sensu-backend for use with an external etcd instance, use this flag in conjunction with `--no-embed-etcd` when executing sensu-backend start or [sensu-backend init][22].
-If you do not use this flag when using `--no-embed-etcd`, sensu-backend start and sensu-backend-init will fall back to [--etcd-listen-client-urls][23].{{% notice note %}}
+To configure sensu-backend for use with an external etcd instance, use this configuration option in conjunction with `no-embed-etcd` when executing sensu-backend start or [sensu-backend init][22].
+If you do not use this option when using `no-embed-etcd`, sensu-backend start and sensu-backend-init will fall back to [--etcd-listen-client-urls][23].{{% notice note %}}
 **NOTE**: To use Sensu with an [external etcd cluster](../../../operations/deploy-sensu/cluster-sensu/#use-an-external-etcd-cluster), follow etcd's [clustering guide](https://etcd.io/docs/latest/op-guide/clustering/).
 Do not configure external etcd in Sensu via backend command line flags or the backend configuration file (`/etc/sensu/backend.yml`).
 {{% /notice %}}